Lab Report │

 Why this fails:

-The upgrade: Orange slices + banana + 15-20g protein source = championship recovery.
+The upgrade: orange slices plus banana plus a 15-20g protein source equals real between-game recovery.

 Between the immediate post-game window and the next pre-game period, your athlete needs consistent energy maintenance.